-I began reviewing books for Amazon and Kindle in 2017, and professionally reviewed 82 books as a contributor at Kindle Book Review.
-Those reviews were featured on GoodReads, Amazonand on my book review blog, The Novel Junky.
+I began reviewing ebooks for Kindle Book Review in 2017.
+I professionally reviewed 82 titles that year, and hundreds more since then.
+I continue to work as a contributor there when my editing schedule allows.
+My reviews have been featured on GoodReads, Amazon, and Audible, as well as on my book review blog, Novel Junky.

-That work lead me into freelance beta reading and editing for new and established authors.
-Pen and Ink Provisions, LLC was created in 2018 so I could focus professionally on editing, proofreading and beta reading.
+All of those opportunities prompted me to create Pen and Ink Provisions, LLC in 2018 so that I could focus professionally on editing, proofreading and beta reading.

-Pen and Ink Provisions bills for copy editing per page or by the hour, based on the level of editing and client needs.
+Pen and Ink Provisions invoices $3-$5 per page (industry standard page being 250-350 words), based on the level of editing.

-Once you have chosen Pen & Ink Provisions for your editing, proofreading or beta reading needs, I will be in contact via telephone or email to discuss the scope of work.
+Once you have chosen Pen & Ink Provisions for your editing, proofreading or beta reading needs, I will be in contact via telephone or email to discuss the scope of the project.